larriant/thepheonixproject/philosophicalterms.md

 # Religion
 Ecumenical: aimed at achieving unity of the religion.
 Inter-denominational

+Eschatology: the part of theology concerned with the ultimate destiny of humanity.
+The “end of the world”.

 # Psychology
 Constructivism: The idea that humans construct or create their own realities.